 A successful graduate student experience is dependent on having a clear plan in place.

-The Faculty of Graduate Studies Academic Guide outlines all of the institutional requirements that you must meet to complete a UM master’s or PhD program.
+The Faculty of Graduate and Postdoctoral Studies Academic Guide outlines all of the institutional requirements that you must meet to complete a UM master’s or PhD program.
 Each academic unit has an additional set of supplemental regulations that list their program-specific requirements.

 Program requirements for master's and PhD students will vary depending on the faculty and department; however there are key components for all programs that you need to know to graduate.